surkovv/generative_qa-1/long_answers_ru/README.md

 # QA model with augmented answers (russian)

 The model is fune-tuned [ruT5-base](https://huggingface.co/sberbank-ai/ruT5-base) on [SberQuad](https://arxiv.org/abs/1912.09723) with generated long answers.
 First, I implemented an algorithm that yields a long answer using the short answer and the question (`preprocessing.py`).
-Then excluded very short answers from dataset and finetuned ruT5-base on it.
+Then I excluded very short answers from dataset and finetuned ruT5-base on it.

 ### Metrics